glennyabellana/wp-automate-workflow/README.md

 **Upload Production-ready files**

-Upload the build custom theme in the `dist` to the FTP Server.
+Upload the build custom theme to the FTP Server.

 Run:
 ```bash